ssfsx17/sky-islands/core.md

 - Range: 30 feet
 - Target: Single
 - If your Magic Accuracy is higher than the target's Magic Evasion, then add the Elemental Charge Feedback status condition to the target for the chosen element.
 Crystal element cannot be used for this technique.
+  - **Elemental Charge Feedback: <Specific>** - All element charges of the specified element instead cause you to lose health, then the charges disappear.
+The amount is 10% of your Maximum Health for each charge.
+This includes all charges you have when the status is first caused, and all charges you gain while having this status.
+The most recent application of this status removes all previous applications.

 **Elemental Resistance**: